SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - AG Valutha died as a victim, while bleeding black, rebtrobuting liquid from his hole
 - AE Estha experiences retrobution? death? by himself
 - AH Joe died, and Margret Kochamma hid that using a hole
-- DA Factory floor as gloomy after family is seperated
+- DA Factory floor as gloomy after family is seperated-->

 Bottles contain emotions: